-Orlando Arson Lawyers
+Orlando Arson Attorneys

 With the catastrophic rise in home foreclosures in Florida, the rate of arson has increased as well.
 Often, arson is seen as a way to avoid the financial loss of a foreclosure or short sale.
 Others may attempt arson and fraudulently obtain a settlement from an insurance policy.
 Unfortunately, arson is a crime and those facing arson charges face a possible felony conviction and extensive prison time.